Running Workout for Beginners

 Once you’ve gotten a bit more comfortable with your runs, you may want to tackle other run-based workouts.
 And, whether you’re at a Burn Boot Camp or an Orange Theory class, you may be tempted to crank your running pace up to your maximum capabilities.
 But that’s a mistake.
 Why?

-The faster you run, the more pressure you put on the muscles, tendons, ligaments and bones that support your runs.
+The faster you run, the more pressure you put on the muscles, tendons, ligaments, and bones that support your runs.
 And that can leave you in pain, while increasing your risk for a running injury.
 As a result, it’s important to gradually build up to a higher training pace—as we suggested earlier—so your body has the chance to build the strength and aerobic endurance necessary to support a faster pace.

 Top Tips to Protect New Runners from Injury

-In addition to following our running workout for beginners, these 6 tips will help keep you injury-free as you dive into a new exercise program for 2023.
+In addition to following our running workout for beginners, these 6 tips will help keep you injury-free as you dive into a new exercise program for 2026.

 1. Always incorporate resistance training